-Categorical Designs Conjuction, Global Null Hypothesis
+Conjunction Global Null Hypothesis

-- Based on the "minimum t statistic": - imagine a voxel where contrast A gives t=1 and contrast B gives t=1.4 - neither t-value is significant alone, but the fact that both values are larger than zero suggests that there may be a real effect - Test: compare the observed minimum t value to the null distribution of minimal t-values for a given set of contrasts - assuming independence between the tests, one can find uncorrected and corrected thresholds for a minimum of two or more t-values (Worsley & Friston, Stat.
+- Based on the "minimum t statistic": - imagine a voxel where contrast A gives t=1 and contrast B gives t=1.4 - neither t-value is significant alone, but the fact that both values are larger than zero suggests that there may be a real effect (= all consistent) - Test: compare the observed minimum t value to the null distribution of minimal t-values for a given set of contrasts - one can find uncorrected and corrected thresholds for a minimum of two or more t-values (Worsley & Friston, Stat.
 Probab.
-Lett., 2000, 47 (2), 135-140) - this means the contrasts have to be orthogonal!
+Lett., 2000, 47 (2), 135-140) - but the contrasts have to be orthogonal (= independent)!

-F-test vs. Conjunction based on global null
+F-test vs. Conjunction Global Null